Alumni Association

 Financial Aid

-Graduate assistantships constitute the primary source of financial aid for students enrolled in the Graduate School.
-Information concerning appointment of graduate assistants is found in the section entitled Organization of the College of Graduate Studies.
+Graduate assistantships constitute the primary source of financial aid for students enrolled in the graduate school.
+Information concerning appointment of graduate assistants is found in the section titled Organization of the College of Graduate Studies.

 Students who have been admitted as regular students in a degree-seeking program may wish to complete the Free Application for Federal Student Financial Aid (FAFSA).
 Recipients of federal direct loans or work-study must be U.S. citizens or eligible noncitizens enrolled for at least five (5) semester hours (for federal aid purposes, halftime status is defined as enrollment for five (5) hours, three-quarter time status is defined as enrollment of six to eight (6-8) hours, and full-time is defined as enrollment of nine [9] hours).
 The interest on these loans is a variable amount (set by the federal government each year); interest and principal repayment may be deferred while the student is enrolled.
 The FAFSA is available online at www.fafsa.ed.gov.